Corporate Governance

 Compliance

 Directors appointed to the Board are chosen because of their skills and experience they offer.
-Full biographical details of the Directors are included in the Company’s Annual Report – Board of Directors section and Corporate Governance section.
+Full biographical details of the Directors are included in the Board of Directors and Management and Corporate Governance Report.

 Application

-The Board should regularly review the effectiveness of its performance as a unit, as well as that of its committees and the individual directors.
+The Board should regularly review its performance as a unit, as well as that of its committees and the individual directors.

 It is healthy for membership of the Board to be periodically refreshed.
-Succession planning is a vital task for Boards.
 No member of the Board should become indispensable.

 Compliance